-Noise pollution has become so intolerable that the Strata Plan (see attached), along with about 360 residents (on and the Surrey Police and the Surrey City Council to act on loud motor vehicles that exceed the decibel limits stipulated by the Motor Vehicular Act of BC.
+Noise pollution has become so intolerable that the Strata Plan (see attached), along with about 360 residents (on have signed petitions to call upon the Surrey Police and the Surrey City Council to act on loud motor vehicles that exceed the decibel limits stipulated by the Motor Vehicular Act of BC.
 As a Surrey resident affected by the noise, I am representing these stakeholders by making the authorities aware of this problem, and urging both the Surrey City Council and Surrey Police to collaborate on controlling traffic noise pollution.